synbionet/fair-exchange/README.md

 ## Possible financial impact of final states

-Of course, this depends on the amount of seller/buyer deposits agreed upon at the beginning of the exchange.
+The chart below depends on the amount of seller/buyer deposits agreed upon at the beginning of the exchange.

 * **-1** loss
 * **+1** gain
 * **0**  nothing gained/nothing lost

-Rough guideline as starting place for more thinking on the process.
+`Completed` is the happy path - everyone gains/wins.

 | State of an exchange | Seller     | Buyer       | Protocol |
 | -------------------- | ---------- | ----------- | -------- |